 Outpatient and Emergency

-- Open the Wrap-Up navigator and note the top-left "Patient Instructions" section.
+- Open the Wrap-Up navigator (or the Dispo tab in emergency contexts) and note the top-left "Patient Instructions" section.
 This includes a lookup tool for optionally selecting one or more educational handouts for attachment to the AVS.
 Educational handouts can be edited to customize to particular patient needs.
 There is also provision for general instructions or comments that will be included in the AVS.